|CircleCI| |Pypi Installs| |license| |docs| |Supported Python Versions|

 keeping developers happy is a good thing.(TM)

 * Commands and subcommands are individual classes now, not methods in a class.
-This means they now have properties like the context in which they can be run, minimum abbreviation name or alias names.
+This means they now have properties like the context in which they can be run, minimum abbreviation names, or alias names.
 To add a new command you basically add a file in a directory.

-* I/O is it's own layer.
+* I/O is its own layer.
 This simplifies interactive readline behavior from reading commands over a TCP socket.

 * There is an experimental Python-friendly interface for front-ends

 * more testable.
 Much more unit and functional tests.
-More of *pydb*'s integration test will eventually be added.

 Documentation